jsreport/website/views/learn/docs/get-started.md

 ##Getting jsreport server
 You need to have access to jsreport server to be able to render reports.
 You can use [jsreport as a service solution](http://jsreport.net/online) or you can [download](http://jsreport.net/on-prem) and run it to on own on premise server.

-No metter what option will you choose you will get access to jsreport html based studio you will need for designing and testing reports.
+No matter what option you will choose you will get access to jsreport html based studio you're going to need for designing and testing reports.

 <a href="http://jsreport.net/screenshots/studio.png" target="_blank">
 <img src="http://jsreport.net/screenshots/studio.png" alt="studio" style="width: 600px;"/>